Chapter 1. About OpenShift Lightspeed

 1.5.
 Supported architecture

-OpenShift Lightspeed is only available on the OpenShift Container Platform x86_64 architecture.
+OpenShift Lightspeed is compatible only with OpenShift Container Platform clusters running on the x86_64 architecture.

 In a disconnected environment, you must mirror the required container images into the environment.
 For more information, see "Mirroring in disconnected environments" in the OpenShift Container Platform product documentation.